klibjk/Introduction-David-Andres-Povis/README.md

 * 4+ years of experience working with in data science with machine learning solutions, including LLM engineering.
 * 2+ years of experience developing solutions in AWS.
 * ~3-5+ years of tasks including:
-  * Set up 🔧 my own development environment
+  * Set up 🔧 my own development environments
   * SysAdmin Ubuntu and Windows (🐧🪟)
   * CI/CD and IaC automation 🤖🏗️⚡
 </p>